ecal-mid/ESP32Servo360/README.md

 #### servo.rotate(```float angle```)
 Rotate from current position.
 #### servo.rotateTo(```float target```)
-Rotate from to a specific position.
+Rotate to a specific position.
 #### servo.spin(```[float rpm]```)
 Spin clockwise or anticlockwise at a the default RPM if the parameter unset.\
 Setting the parameter won't change the saved RPM of the servo.
 Instead use the method ```servo.setSpeed();``` .